splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-backend.rst

   operator:
     enabled: true

 You might need to populate the file with additional values depending on your environment.
-See :ref:`java-add-certificates` and :ref:`zeroconfig-java-traces` for more information.
+See :ref:`k8s-auto-discovery-add-certificates-add-certificates` and :ref:`k8s-auto-discovery-setup-traces` for more information.

-.. _java-add-certificates:
+.. _k8s-auto-discovery-add-certificates:

 Add certificates
 ----------------------------------------